 9. Insurance Requirements for Vacant Land

 Liability insurance protects landowners from lawsuits.
 Trespassers can sue for injuries despite illegally entering property.
-Vacant land liability coverage costs $500-$2,000 annually⁸.
-Attractive nuisances like ponds increase liability risks.
+Basic vacant land liability coverage typically costs $100 to $600 a year, with larger acreage, hunting leases, or higher-traffic parcels running toward the higher end.⁶ Attractive nuisances like ponds increase liability risks.
 Building construction requires different insurance policies.

 10. Development Timeline Planning